 - 1 If your digital component only has an optical digital output, you can connect it to one of the optical inputs on this receiver using an optical cable.
-When you set up the receiver you'll need to tell the receiver which input you connected the component to (see also The Input Setup menu on page 69). - you set up the receiver you'll need to tell the receiver which input you connected the component to (see also The Input Setup menu on page 69).

-The digital outputs from other components can be connected to any spare digital audio inputs on this receiver.
-You can assign them when setting up the receiver (see also The Input Setup menu on page 69). - 2 In order to record some digital sources, you must make analog connections as explained in Connecting analog audio sources below. - 3 Windows Media and the Windows logo are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries. - With WMA9 Pro, sound problems may occur depending on your computer system.
+When you set up the receiver you'll need to tell the receiver which input you connected the component to (see also The Input Setup menu on page 70). - The digital outputs from other components can be connected to any spare digital audio inputs on this receiver.
+You can assign them when setting up the receiver (see also The Input Setup menu on page 70). - 2 In order to record some digital sources, you must make analog connections as explained in Connecting analog audio sources below. - 3 Windows Media and the Windows logo are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries. - With WMA9 Pro, sound problems may occur depending on your computer system.
 Note that WMA9 Pro 96 kHz sources will be downsampled to 48 kHz.